Friday, January 10, 2014

 The Pulaski Health Department offers a wide variety of preventative service — just to name a few, family planning, health education, prenatal care, women’s cancer screening, tuberculosis control and environmental services.

-The Current Chair of the Pulaski County Board of Health is the Honorable Barty Bullock.
+The Current Chair of the Pulaski County Board of Health is the Honorable Steven Kelley.